LAN 1050 (Acetazolamide 250 mg)

 Pill imprint LAN 1050 has been identified as Acetazolamide 250 mg.

-Acetazolamide is used in the treatment of pseudotumor cerebri; mountain sickness / altitude sickness; glaucoma; hydrocephalus; edema (and more), and belongs to the drug classes carbonic anhydrase inhibitor anticonvulsants, carbonic anhydrase inhibitors.
+Acetazolamide is used in the treatment of mountain sickness / altitude sickness; glaucoma; hydrocephalus; pseudotumor cerebri; edema (and more), and belongs to the drug classes carbonic anhydrase inhibitor anticonvulsants, carbonic anhydrase inhibitors.
 Risk cannot be ruled out during pregnancy.
-Acetazolamide 250 mg is not subject to the Controlled Substances Act.
+Acetazolamide 250 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 250 mg